-Stranded on Honeymoon Island: host and everything we know about the dating show
+Stranded on Honeymoon Island: release date, host, cast, trailer and everything we know

 From the teams behind Married At First Sight UK and Love Is Blind UK, this is no ordinary relationship show as 12 unlucky-in-love singletons are matched into couples and then stranded on a deserted island.
 Think Survivor mixed with Married at First Sight!